 Most recently, needlepoint tapestries were installed in the Hospitality Center that adjoins Niccolls Hall.
 These tapestries were designed by Pat Neilson, a member of the congregation, and stitched by eleven members of the congregation.

-The Portrait Lounge, an elegant wood-paneled room, was known as "the Ladies Parlor" when it was first constructed, and there is also a second parlor, now called "the Upper Room" directly above it.
-The Portrait Lounge is used for the Adult Christian Forum meetings on Sunday mornings and the Upper Room is used by the Session, the elected governing board of the church.
-There have been only eleven pastors in the life of this congregation, and it has been a tradition to commission a portrait of each pastor to honor their service; these portraits now adorn both the Portrait Lounge and the Upper Room.
+The Portrait Lounge, an elegant wood-paneled room, was known as "the Ladies Parlor" when it was first constructed, and there is also a second parlor, now the Choir Room, directly above it.
+The Portrait Lounge is used for the Adult Christian Forum meetings on Sunday mornings.
+There have been only eleven pastors in the life of this congregation, and it has been a tradition to commission a portrait of each pastor to honor their service; these portraits now adorn the Portrait Lounge.

 The Education Building expansion in 1930 also included a full gymnasium on the third floor, complete with lockers and showers, a viewing gallery, and basketball hoops and floor.
-At one time this room was used for intermural sports, as a place for neighborhood children to come after school, and for youth special events.
-Recently the church was provided with a designated gift for the renovation of this space, as it had fallen into disrepair through disuse, and plans are currently underway to restore it to a working gymnasium to serve the congregation and the community.
+At one time this room was used for intramural sports, as a place for neighborhood children to come after school, and for youth special events.
+Recently the church was provided with a designated gift for the renovation of this space, as it had fallen into disrepair through disuse, and it was restored to a working gymnasium to serve the congregation and the community.